voitaraujo/nvim-config/README.md

-#neovim config#
+# Neovim config

-##installation##
+## Installation

-> first of all, make sure you have the latest neovim version installed
+> first of all, make sure you have the latest neovim version installed.

-- if you're already using neovim, it is probably a good idea to clear all you previous configuration.
+- If you're already using neovim, it is probably a good idea to clear all you previous configuration.
 ```

 # Linux / Macos (unix)